mrichards42/xword/README.md

 # Building XWord #

 XWord uses the [wxWidgets](http://www.wxwidgets.org) cross-platform toolkit (statically linked).
-On windows, it is easiest to set a `WXWIN` environmental variable.
-On other platforms, use wx-config.

 The wxpatches directory contains slightly altered versions of aui/framemanager.
 If you would like to use these patches, copy them to the wxWidgets directory and overwrite the corresponding files.

 XWord uses [premake](http://industriousone.com/premake/download) to generate project files.
 Version 4 has been used successfully, but the 5 beta may also work.

-To see all options:

-    $ cd xword
-    $ premake4 --help

 To build project files: